sokolj1/minimal-mistakes/_posts/2018-04-05-Interactive-Super-Bowl-Tableau-Dashboard.md

 The idea is anathema to any Giants fan and any football fan that has a disdain for the birdgang (Cowboys, Redskins, Patriots, etc).

 But as someone who has a love for the game of Football, Super Bowl LII was an incredibly entertaining matchup that set several precedents, such as:
-- 1,151 total offensive yardage, more than 200 yards more than any previous Super Bowl.
+- 1,151 total offensive yardage (Patriots 613 and Eagles 513), more than 200 yards more than any previous Super Bowl.
--
+- The Eagles are the first team in NFL history (regular season or postseason) to win a game despite allowing more than 600 yards.
+- The Eagles are the 4th team in NFL history to win the Super Bowl after having a losing record the year before.

 After reading these facts, I decided to dive deeper into the details of this Super Bowl.
 I wanted to see the pivotal turning points of the game, and how these plays affected both teams chances of winning at any given moment.
 So I created an interactive Tableau dashboard deliverable for my Data Visualization semester long project.